SS United States: Decline (1957–1969)

 In 1957, for the first time ever, piston-powered aircraft carried more passengers across the Atlantic than did ocean liners.
 This trend escalated as the advent of jet-propelled airliners provided trans-Atlantic routes that were only hours long, compared to days on the fastest ocean liners.
-The competition threatened to redirect the customers of USL and other shipping conglomerates, although the economic threat of aircraft was initially dismissed as a fad.
+The competition threatened to redirect the customers of USL and other shipping companies, although the economic threat of aircraft was initially dismissed as a fad.

 Throughout the 1960s, the liner's reputation was permanently altered during strikes by the Masters, Mates, and Pilots Union that forced the cancellation of voyages and the reassignment of passengers.
 A ticket no longer guaranteed a trip aboard, and passengers and the company began to tire of the unreliable service.